-The leaf of the olive tree, botanically named as Olea Europaea is called the Olive leaf.
+The leaf of the olive tree, botanically named Olea Europaea is called the Olive leaf.
 Olive oil is famous as a health product and for its taste.
 Since time immemorial, the olive leaf has been used as a medicine.
-The extracts of olive leaf (OLE) and the leaf itself is at present sold as an agent of immune-stimulator, anti-aging, antibiotic, anti-inflammatory and antioxidant properties.
-Even though, there exists experiments that are biologically standardized (which means bioassays), one is uncertain of its clinical effects on human beings.
+The extracts of olive leaf (OLE) and the leaf itself are at present sold as an agent of immune-stimulator, anti-aging, antibiotic, anti-inflammatory, and antioxidant properties.
+Even though there exist experiments that are biologically standardized (which means bioassays), one is uncertain of their clinical effects on human beings.

 In the early 3500 BC this olive tree was grown in Crete.
 Here the leaves were made use of in cleaning wounds.
 The olive branch represents the symbol of peace.
 In the earlier Olympic Games the athletes wore these leaves.
 Later in the 18th Century malaria was cured by this plant.

 The shape of the olive leaf is oblong, with a length 4 to 10 cm (1.6 to 3.9 in), and a width 1 to 3 cm (0.39 – 1.2 in).
 It is silvery green in color.

 The olive tree, otherwise called Olea Europaea, was grown for its fine wood, olive fruit, olive leaves and olive oil.
 90% of the whole olives that are harvested are converted into oil, whereas almost 10% is used in the form of table olives.
 The habitat of the olive tree is regions of Asia Minor, the Mediterranean basin and it has also been farmed for more than 7000 years.